rubenmaas/rubenmaas/README.md

 ## Philosophy

 I believe in building systems that not only solve today's challenges but are adaptable enough to evolve with future needs.
-My approach combines practical engineering solutions with data-driven insights, always keeping the end-user experience at the forefront.
+My approach combines practical engineering solutions with data-driven insights, always keeping the end-user experience and environmental impact in mind.
+I'm passionate about:

+- 🌱 Developing energy-efficient systems and sustainable tech solutions
+- 🔋 Optimizing resource usage in cloud infrastructure
+- 💚 Promoting eco-friendly travel options through smart technology
+- ♻️ Building applications with environmental impact metrics

 ## Beyond Engineering